kaustubhk24/blog.kaustubh.codes/_posts/2020-07-26-how-to-create-aws-account.md

   - AWS
 ---

-To create AWS account please visit https://aws.amazon.com/ ,  Now click on &#8221; Create an AWS Account &#8221; in the top right corner.
+To create AWS account please visit https://aws.amazon.com/ ,  Now click on " Create an AWS Account " in the top right corner.

 ![Navbar AWS](/imgs/wp-content/uploads/2020/10/Screenshot-from-2020-10-04-21-07-36-1024x198.png "Navbar")

- Now in the &#8220;Create an AWS account&#8221; form enter all of your details correctly.
-Now Click on &#8220;Continue Button&#8221;
+ Now in the "Create an AWS account" form enter all of your details correctly.
+Now Click on "Continue Button"
  ![AWS Signup form](/imgs/img/blog/aws-2.png "AWS Signup form")

  Now you need to complete remaining Details